Derrick Lewis: Ultimate Fighting Championship

 Lewis faced Chris Daukaus on December 18, 2021, at UFC Fight Night 199.
 Lewis won the fight via knockout in the first round.
 With his knockout win over Daukaus, Lewis earned the record for the most knockouts in UFC history regardless of weight division, with 13 altogether.
 When asked by Michael Bisping in his UFC Fight Night 199 Octagon interview, how he felt about achieving the record, Lewis replied "I’m feeling good, and I’m also happy that I’m the first fighter, clean fighter, to be number one in knockouts".

 Lewis faced Tai Tuivasa on February 12, 2022, at UFC 271 in Houston, Texas.
 Lewis lost the fight via knockout in the second round.

-Lewis faced Sergei Pavlovich on July 30, 2022 at UFC 277.
+Lewis faced Sergei Pavlovich on July 30, 2022, at UFC 277.
 He lost the fight via TKO, just 55 seconds into the first round, however there was controversy as the stoppage by referee Dan Miragliotta was considered premature by fighters and fans alike.
 Lewis received the Crypto.com "Fan Bonus of the Night" award paid in bitcoin of US$10,000 for third place.

-Lewis was next expected to face Sergey Spivak at UFC Fight Night 215 on November 19, 2022.
+Lewis was next expected to face Serghei Spivac at UFC Fight Night 215 on November 19, 2022.
 However, Lewis was forced to pull out of the event due to non-COVID, non-weight cutting illness and the bout was canceled.
 The pair was rescheduled for UFC Fight Night 218 on February 4, 2023.
 Lewis lost the fight via an arm-triangle choke in round one, and he did not land a single strike during the fight.

+Lewis faced Marcos Rogério de Lima on July 29, 2023, at UFC 291.
+He won the fight via technical knockout after a flying knee 33 seconds into round one, thus extending his UFC record of most knockouts to fourteen.
+The win also earned Lewis the Performance of the Night bonus award.

+Lewis faced Jailton Almeida, replacing Curtis Blaydes, on November 4, 2023, at UFC Fight Night 231.
+He lost the fight via unanimous decision.

+Lewis faced Rodrigo Nascimento on May 11, 2024, at UFC on ESPN 56.
+After landing a knockdown, he won the fight via technical knockout from ground punches in the third round.

+Lewis was originally scheduled to face Alexander Romanov on November 2, 2024 at UFC Fight Night 246.
+However, opponents were changed for unknown reasons and Lewis was going to face Jhonata Diniz instead.
+After the weigh-ins, Lewis was forced to withdraw from the fight due to non-weight cut related medical issues causing the bout between Lewis and Diniz to be scrapped.

+Lewis faced Tallison Teixeira on July 12, 2025 at UFC on ESPN 70.
+He won the fight by technical knockout 35 seconds into the first round.